RoundingWellOS/marionette.toolkit/CONTRIBUTING.md

 Installing the appropriate [EditorConfig plugin](http://editorconfig.org/#download) for your code editor will help with this.

+While this library uses the babel transpiler, it supports IE8, so these [caveats](http://babeljs.io/docs/usage/caveats/) must be respected.

 ## General Submission Guidelines

 These guidelines are generally applicable whether or not